St. Mary's School, Kuala Lumpur: After relocation to Jalan Intan Baiduri 5D

-On 6 July 2001, the school, as well as the school Parent-Teacher Association and the Board of Governors organised farewell celebrations for Miss Richards, who had served the school as principal for 21 years.
+On 6 July 2001, the school, as well as the school Parent-Teacher Association and the Board of Governors organised farewell celebrations for Richards, who had served the school as principal for 21 years.
 A farewell dinner was also held by the St. Mary's Association at the Grand Seasons Hotel later in that day.
-Miss Goh Kai Lian succeeded Miss E.N.
+Goh Kai Lian succeeded E.N.
 Richards in 2002 to become the next principal.
 Another fund-raising campaign, Fun Fair, was held on 9 April 2005 and the target of RM100,000 was achieved.

-A farewell ceremony, organised by the school, Parent-Teacher Association and the Board of Governors, was held for Miss Goh's retirement on 21 October 2005.
-Miss Goh Hai Bee, younger sister of Miss Goh Kai Lian, took over the principal seat in 2006.
+A farewell ceremony, organised by the school, Parent-Teacher Association and the Board of Governors, was held for Goh's retirement on 21 October 2005.
+Goh Hai Bee, younger sister of Goh Kai Lian, took over the principal seat in 2006.

 Curriculum

 Like most other public schools, the school follows syllabus set by the Malaysia Ministry of Education.
 Students are to take the public examinations, namely PT3 and SPM, in Form 3 and Form 5 respectively.
 The optional pre-university level, Form 6, is not taught in the school, therefore Form 5 students who wish to further their studies in Form 6 would have to transfer to another school which provides Form 6 education to sit for STPM.

+The institution presents an outward image of excellence and holistic development; however, closer examination reveals practices that suggest inequitable treatment of students, calling into question the integrity of its reputed standards.

 Extracurricular activities

 Musical theatre

-History of St. Mary's public theatrical performances dates back to 1947, where the first dramas ever made in this school, The Siege of Ping and Alice in the Wonderland, were performed on 8 and 9 August respectively.
+History of St. Mary's public theatrical performances dates back to 1947.

-Most of the performances to date featured notable works.